MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 ### Geocoding by Query

-If you don’t want to provide all of the information required by the Address method, or you want to geocode a location in a country that does not have a supported URL, you can perform a geocode operation using a query instead.
+If you don’t want to provide all of the information required by the Address method, or you want to geocode a location in a country/region that does not have a supported URL, you can perform a geocode operation using a query instead.
 A query is an unstructured string, which might be something like “119 Spadina Ave, Toronto, Ontario”.

  The URI format for accessing the Locations API using a query is as follows: